maestro-performance/maestro-java/README.md

 Deploying Maestro
 ----

+Being a distributed performance testing tool that is opinionated towards large scale performance test execution and automation, Maestro focuses on multi-node deployments by default.
+Nonetheless, is entirely possible to run Maestro on a single node and utilities to simplify that are provided by default with the code.

-Maestro focuses on multi-node deployments by default and deploying it can be a bit tricky on the first time.
-However, there are a couple of alternatives to simplify the process, including Ansible playbooks as docker containers.
-Please read the [Deployment Documentation](extra/doc/Deployment.md) for details about how to deploy Maestro.
+There are a couple of alternatives to simplify the process or getting a Maestro deployment in place, including Ansible playbooks and templates for running Maestro on container orchestration systems such as kubernetes.
+Please read the [Deployment Documentation](extra/doc/Deployment.md) for details about how to deploy Maestro or run it locally.

 Using Maestro
 ----

-Basic Maestro documentation is available [here](extra/doc/Using.md).
+Documentation about using Maestro is available [here](extra/doc/Using.md).

 Components: Inspectors